Croydon suburb profile

 Croydon property market performance

-Croydon's property market has shown stability and modest growth over the past 12 months.
-The median house price has remained steady at $871,000, while unit values have seen a slight increase of 2.4%, bringing the median unit price to $625,000.
-This indicates a consistent demand for units in the area.
+Croydon's property market has shown moderate growth over the past 12 months, with house values increasing by 1.3% and unit values rising by 8%.
+The median house price has averaged $950,000, while units have averaged $670,000, indicating a stronger demand for units in the area.

-Sales activity has been robust, with 77 houses and 41 units sold in the past 12 months.
-Houses are taking longer to sell, with a median of 45 days on the market, compared to 34 days for units, suggesting a quicker turnover in the unit market.
+Sales activity has been robust, with 143 houses and 70 units sold over the past 12 months.
+Properties are moving quickly, with houses spending a median of 23 days on the market and units just 19 days, reflecting strong buyer interest.

-The rental market in Croydon has experienced notable growth, with house rents increasing by 10.2% and unit rents by 8.3% over the last 12 months.
-This reflects a strong demand for rental properties in the suburb.
+The rental market in Croydon has also seen growth, with average rents for houses increasing by 4.8% and units by 4% over the last 12 months, suggesting a healthy demand for rental properties in the suburb.

 Average rent Past 12 months | $650 | $520 |